Entanglement generation in spatially separated systems using quantum walk: Abstract

 \section{Abstract}

-We present a novel scheme to generate entanglement between two spatially separated systems.
-The scheme makes use of spatial entanglement generated by a single-particle quantum walk which is used to entangle two spatially separated, not necessarily correlated, systems.
-This scheme can be used to entangle any two systems which can interact with the spatial modes entangled during the quantum walk evolution.
-A notable feature is that we can control the quantum walk dynamics and its ability to localize leads to a substantial control and improvement in the entanglement output.
+We present a scheme for generating entanglement between two spatially separated systems from the spatial entanglement generated by the interference effect during the evolution of a single-particle quantum walk.
+Any two systems which can interact with the spatial modes entangled during the walk evolution can be entangled using this scheme.
+A notable feature is the ability to control the quantum walk dynamics and its localization at desired pair lattice sites irrespective of separation distance resulting in a substantial control and improvement in the entanglement output.
+Implementation schemes to entangle spatially separated atoms using quantum walk on a single atom is also presented.